• Home

 Will there be filming again this year?

-Why aren't there more women in the tournament?
-There have been six female players involved in the WTSC.
-When people blame men for the lack of female entries that is just sexist.
-All players just need to practise more if they want to compete in the top hop flight.
 Perhaps boys are predisposed to chase games and sport techniques more like they did at school, but that is a societal issue and we believe that is changing right now.
 As far as Toads is concerned it's already inclusive, and there is seldom judgement or resentment, where the better players practise a lot and enter competitions and leagues which are open to all genders and persuasions.
 All the best women players are highly regarded, loved and respected.

 What do you win?
 Along with the honour of being crowned "World Champion", you'll receive the gold-leafed Toadstone Trophy aka Mr 'Bufo' Toad to guard over for a year, picture left.
 It weighs just about a kilogram less than the football world cup.